HermanL02/Warwick-MSc-CS-Notes/CS933 Image/Image Analysis 5.md

 # Pyramid viewed as a Filter Bank

 • The Laplacian Pyramid operation (+ Gaussian Level) can be viewed as filter bank decomposition of the image

 # Transform Domain Analysis
+DCT: Transform the signal from spatial domain to frequency domain, used for compression
+FT: Used to transfrom